-Withdrawal of excess contributions
+Withdrawal of Excess Contributions

 If you withdraw excess contributions from your RRSP, you will have to include the withdrawn amount in your income for the year of withdrawal, even if you have never deducted this amount in your previous tax returns.
 However, an offsetting deduction can be claimed when certain conditions are met.
+You can refer to Form T746 to find out if you are eligible for this offsetting deduction.

-RRSP or RRIF Withdrawal - T4RSP and T4RIF Slips
+RRSP or RRIF Withdrawal - T4RSP and T4RIF Slips/Relevé 2

-If you made a withdrawal from your RRSP or RRIF account during the year, you will receive a T4RSP or T4RIF slip, as applicable, showing the amount withdrawn and taxes withheld.
+If you made a withdrawal from your RRSP or RRIF account during the year, you will receive a T4RSP or T4RIF slip, as applicable (and a Relevé 2, if you are a resident of Quebec), showing the amount withdrawn and taxes withheld.
 The taxes withheld will be credited to your taxes owed on your income tax return.
-You may still have to pay taxes, in particular if you have other sources of income.
+You may still have to pay taxes, particularly if you have other sources of income.